oval-group/mlogger/README.md

 xp.log_metric(name="score") # equivalent syntax
 ```

 This logs the value of the metric in the attribute `logged` of `xp`.
-It also updates the `ValueIndexer` or the `TimeIndex` of the metric.
+It also updates the index of the metric (see next section).
 If `xp` is connected to a plotting backend (e.g. `visdom`), this also sends the value of the metric to be displayed.

+### Indexing a Metric

+Every metric is indexed by either a `ValueIndex` or a `TimeIndex`.
+This allows to have values for an x-axis when logging the information.
+The index is modified when the metric is logged (more on that below).
+By default, `TimeIndex` updates its value at the time of the log, and `ValueIndex` increments a counter by one.

+The default behavior is that all metrics are indexed by a `TimeIndex`<sup>1</sup>.
+This default behavior can be changed to value indexing, by setting `time_indexing=False` when creating the `Experiment`.

+<sup>1</sup>except for `TimeMetric`, which is always indexed by a `ValueIndex`.

 ### Resetting a Metric